hoalexander44/MomentumTeamWebsite/Blogs/AlexanderHoBlog.md

 Future Plan: integrate art and clean up the game.

 I started to get the hang of assigning tasks and ditching the meeting system and instead meeting people individually was a lot more productive because it saves everyone time and it helps me understand the nuances better.

 Also, I was able to coordinate merges a lot better and the workflow that we had going was really good.
+I was able to easily switch between branches and locating bugs became a lot faster because it was easy to spot which merges casued an issue.
+Simply reverting the merge helped take us back to a stable state.

 Another good thing was that the incoming people were able to contribute signigant work to the legacy code which I thought was really helpful.
+I think this was because I gave them team leads to ask question with, such as Atticus with Michael and Cyn with Kendal.
+I didn't have to do all of the explaining and instead was able to divide the workload and code explaination.

+I also learned how to actually assign tasks.
+What I mean by this is that sometimes high-level tasks would be too daunting for some people, but at the same time, tasks where I explain the technical details generally weren't going to be followed through.
+So I went with the middle ground, giving open ended technical requirements but still allowing room for team members to develop their own method for accomplishing it.

 I definitly should have split it up into subteams and have them coordinate tasks and take responsibility instead of having me assign all of the tasks.
 I think this would have created a stronger game.
 Not only split up into subteams with leads but split tasks into subteams.
 For example, having David and Ravi coordinate by themsleves a UI would have taken a lot of weight off my shoulders.

 Also there was a lot of meandering.
 A lot of major pivotal tasks kept getting push back such as the AI and the level editor so we couldn't do anything.
+In the future, I'm going to address these issues a lot faster rather than putting banking all my hopes on my team member.

 There also could have been a lot of better code practices in hindsight that we could have implemented because a lot of things we have to go in an manually change such as the levels but with the time that we had ripping that out and implementing a stronger software solution would have taken too long.